Air Conditioner Repair in Tyler, TX

 How Much Is A Service Call?

-- Low refrigerant—sometimes a leak in the refrigerant lines can result in low refrigerant level.
+- Low refrigerant—sometimes a leak in the refrigerant lines can result in low refrigerant levels.

-- Dirty evaporator coil—As your evaporator coil accumulates dirt over time, it can restrict airflow and cause your unit to freeze.
+- Dirty evaporator coil—Over time your accumulator coil can collect dirt.
+When that happens, it can restrict airflow and cause your unit to freeze.

 - Broken blower motor (or relay)—a blower motor that isn’t running (or is running at an improper speed) can cause your A/C unit to freeze and/or work sporadically.